pointblankdev/dynamite/README.md

 - Opinionated 🧠
 - Funny 😂

 Just pass JSON in and get JSON out.
 Payloads are converted into DynamoDB inputs using `marshall` from `@aws-sdk/util-dynamodb`.
 Only the results are returned from responses.
 It also defaults to `us-east-1` if the `AWS_REGION` environment variable isn't set.
-The `id` defaults to a v4 uuid chunk if not provided.
+When writing data, a `uuid` is generated for the primary key (`id` by default) if one is not provided.

 <br/>